-With the development of an intelligent system for searching designs, we have completely automated the examination of design applications, thereby significantly shortening the examination period and enhancing the quality of examinations.
+In January 2004, we launched an intelligent system for searching designs.
+With this launch, we have completely automated examination of design applications, search of tremendous design data, and transmission of notifications, thereby significantly shortening the examination period and enhancing the quality of examinations.

 Administrative management systems (e.g., register, legal status, statistics, administrative support, etc.)

-We have computerized all IPR administrative procedures except for the parts that require human judgment.
-The KIPOnet system, which has approximately 46 subsidiary systems, enables us to manage the data produced in each phase of the procedure, to deal with matters that originate in the transfer of data to the next phase, and to speed up the administration of searches.
-According to a survey in 2003, approximately 91 percent of our internal users are satisfied with the service provided by KIPOnet.
+KIPOnet contained approximately 34 subsystems in 2004.
+This was achieved after integrating the legacy systems from 46 subsystems used in the 2003 version.
+Such systems play a role in managing the data produced in each phase of the procedure, dealing with matters that originate in the transfer of data to the next phase, and streamlining the administration of searches.
+According to a survey in 2004, approximately 87 percent of our internal users have been satisfied with the service provided by the KIPOnet system.

 General Information Management System

 The General Information Management System outputs a variety of statistical and policy data related to various types of industrial property such as patents, utility models, trademarks and industrial designs.
-It does this by using a variety of information that we archive in database form, and the system’s tools efficiently manage large-volume data and provide various features for end-users.
+It does this by using a variety of information retained by KIPO’s databases.
+The system’s tools efficiently manage large-volumes of data and provide various features for end-users.

 Model Office System

-Since December 2000, we have been operating the Model Office System, which is a testing interface for piloting newly developed systems.
-By testing modified or new programs under the Model Office System before deploying them, we have greatly increased the stability and efficiency of the KIPOnet System.
+Since December 2000, KIPO operated the Model Office System; a testing interface for newly developed systems.
+KIPO greatly increased the stability and efficiency of the KIPOnet System by testing modified or newly developed programs under the Model Office System before deployment.

 Data Management System

 The Data Management System simplifies the procedure for correcting users’ input errors and for changing data in the old systems.
-To ensure that we can promptly meet the requests of applicants and KIPO departments, the system maintains a history of data changes and guarantees that data is changed correctly.
+It maintains a history of data changes, and guarantees correct changes that promptly meet the requests of applicants and KIPO departments.

 Applied Process Monitoring System

-The Applied Process Monitoring System aims to prevent problems caused by delays in processing.
-It also provides information on the management of problems according to application type and application form.
-In addition, the system analyzes the cause of problems and establishes measures for handling them.
+The Applied Process Monitoring System aims to prevent problems caused by delays in work processing.
+It also provides information on problem-management according to application type and application form.
+The system analyzes the cause of problems and establishes measures to handle them.

 Quality Management System

-In December 2000, we constructed the Quality Management System to help manage output, prepare data maps, analyze the status of errors, computerize data changes and so on.
-The system enhances productivity by establishing standardized processes; it enables efficient use of resources through systematic process management; and it balances the workload of individuals with the workload of developers by coordinating how the workload is distributed among different departments.
-Moreover, it helps us to efficiently manage quality and improve the work process by continually inspecting the system and improvements with respect to customer satisfaction.
-We also introduced the Integrated Management System to monitor and manage malfunctions and the security of the internal administration systems in real time.
-In November 2001, we were granted an ISO9001 Certificate by the Korean Foundation for Quality for our development, management and servicing of the KIPOnet system.
+In December 2000, KIPO constructed the Quality Management System to facilitate the management of output, data map preparation, error status analysis, computerized data change and so on.
+The system enhances work productivity by establishing standardized processes; it systematic process management; and balances the coordinates departmental and individual workloads.
+Moreover, it facilitates efficient quality management and process improvement through continual inspection of the system and improvements in customer satisfaction.
+Moreover, the Integrated Management System was established to carry out real-time monitoring and manage performance, error recovery, and security of the internal administration systems.
+In November 2001, KIPO was granted an ISO9001 Certificate by the Korean Foundation for Quality for its development, management, and servicing of the KIPOnet system.

 Knowledge Management System

-The demand for organized management of knowledge inspired us to introduce the Knowledge Management System in October 2001.
-The system facilitates the sharing of information among staff members through integrated management of a variety of information about intellectual property.
-Dedicated to the efficient management of our archived knowledge and information, the system enables our staff to use various management tools such as a knowledge map, a knowledge warehouse, a personalized portal and a cyber knowledge community.
-It can also provide this information through personalized portals.
-With this system, we can more efficiently manage knowledge and improve the productivity of our IP administrative processes through the knowledge-portal system for knowledge-based activities.
+The demand for organized management of knowledge inspired KIPO to introduce the Knowledge Management System (KMS), in October 2001.
+It is dedicated to the efficient management of the knowledge through the integrated management of a variety of information and intellectual property retained by KIPO.
+It facilitates the sharing of information among staff members.
+It allows KIPO staff to utilize various management tools such as knowledge maps, knowledge warehouses, personalized portals, and cyber knowledge communities.
+It also provides this information optionally through personalized portals.
+It helps activate knowledge management by improving the productivity of the IP administrative processes through the Knowledge-Portal system for knowledge-based activities.

 Equipment used (hardware, including the types of terminal and network used, and software), data carriers used

-The Receiving Server has a set of programs that enables us to cope with the unexpected problems of the Sending Server.
-For instance, if there is a system failure in the Sending Server, the Receiving Server temporarily substitutes for the Sending Server.
+KIPOnet uses 32 UNIX servers (Enterprise), and 31 NT servers.
+For greater availability, we constructed a clustering system between the Receiving and the Sending Severs, the Documents Management and the Publication Servers, and the Administration Automation and the General Information Management Servers.
+The Receiving Server, for example, has a set of programs that enables the administration to cope with the unexpected problems with the Sending Server.
+In other words, in case of system failure, the partnered server temporarily substitutes for the other.
 The interoperability of clustering allows time to address the problem.
-Moreover, because the servers of the clustering structure use the same database when using the Oracle Parallel System, we can maintain the accuracy and suitability of data if any failure occurs in the servers.
+Since servers based on the clustering structure use the same database when applying the Oracle Parallel System, the accuracy and suitability of data is maintained if any failure is isolated in the servers.